Research

 In my work on gender and politics, I have developed the insights on how to measure and understand processes around women’s political presence and rights across the world.
 Together with colleagues in the Varieties of Democracy (V-Dem) project, I launched the ‘Women’s Political Empowerment Index’, a set of data that is free for the public to download and use (see also Sundström et al. 2017).
 For an example of work on public support for female leaders across Africa, see article in Public Opinion Quarterly.
 My interest on gender and politics has lead me to recently study women’s presence in subnational institutions within and across African countries.

 My work on youth representation is part of a broader attempt, largely together with Daniel Stockemer, to build an agenda on this under-researched topic.
 This includes theorizing about why young adults’ absence in politics is a democratic deficit (see chapter 2 in our book Youth without Representation, which is free to download in its full form), to examine this problem empirically from different angles (see e.g. a recent piece on the U.S. House of Representatives), making data such as age distributions among legislators available for others (see warpdataset.com) and to organize events to gather a community of researchers and other actors interested in this problem.
 We also have a recent review article on this theme.
+In late 2023 we received the First Time Voter Award for our work on youth representation, a recognition from the International Centre for Parliamentary Studies.

 For a full list of publications, see CV or visit my Google Scholar profile.